workplacesystems/milia/README.md

 The general scheme is to have a prepend_before_action authenticate_by_token! specified only for those actions allowed.
-This action determines the "user" required to proceed with the action, signs in that user via devise, then falls through to the normal before_action authenticate_tenant! action which establishes the current_tenant.
+This action determines the "user" required to proceed with the action, signs in that user via devise, then falls through to the normal before_action authenticate_account! action which establishes the current_account.

 Below are some examples of this (typically the token is passed as the id parameter):